KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/4service/README.md

 # Showing one question at a time

 Right now we show all the trivia questions at once.
 But we should show one question at a time.
-By tracking the progress of the user interacting with the trivia app, we know which question to display.
+We can track the user's interaction with the trivia app so we know which question to display.

-We're using the principles of defined responsibilities in our components.
+We're using single-responsibility principles in our components.
 In our case, we want the parent, the `TriviaComponent`, to tell the child, the `TriviaQuestionComponent`, which question to display.

 In VS Code, open _trivia.question.component.ts_.